Breword/tmux/Getting-Started.md

 of how to use the main features interactively and some information on basic customization and configuration.

-### Installing tmux

-tmux may be installed from package management systems on most major platforms.
-See [this document](Installing.md) for instructions on how to install tmux or how to build it from source.

 Note that this document may mention features only available in the latest tmux release.
 Only the latest tmux release is supported.
 Releases are made approximately every six months.

+tmux may be installed from package management systems on most major platforms.
+See [this document](Installing.md) for instructions on how to install tmux or how to build it from source.

 ### Other documentation and help